 A Simple Approach

-The primary appeal of index funds is cost-efficient simplicity.
-Because these funds have less managerial involvement, fees are often lower than they are for actively managed funds.
-Index funds may also buy and sell assets less frequently, and lower turnover may help reduce capital gains distributions.
-Tax efficiency could be an important consideration when funds are owned in taxable accounts.
+The primary appeal is cost-efficient simplicity.
+Because index funds have less managerial involvement, fees are often lower than they are for actively managed funds.
+Index funds may also buy and sell assets less frequently, and lower turnover can help reduce capital gains distributions, which could be an important consideration when funds are in taxable accounts.

 Active fund managers strive to outperform benchmarks by hand-picking securities based on research and a defined investment strategy.
-Thus, actively managed funds offer the chance to outperform the overall market, although most of them historically have not.
+Thus, actively managed funds offer the potential to outperform the broader market, although historically most of them have not.

-An actively managed fund may be more diversified than an index fund holding stocks in the same asset category, because the manager can choose to weight the securities to meet the fund’s objective rather than following the market capitalization structure of an index.
+An actively managed fund may be more diversified than an index fund holding stocks in the same asset category, because the manager can choose to weight the securities to meet the fund’s objective rather than following the market-capitalization or price-weighted structure of an index.
 Diversification is a method used to help manage investment risk; it does not guarantee a profit or protect against investment loss.

 Active managers also have more flexibility and may use a variety of trading strategies to help manage risks.
 For these reasons, some actively managed funds might offer defensive benefits when markets are falling, and they may be able to take advantage of specific market movements that might not be captured in an index fund.

-The return and principal value of stocks, mutual funds, and ETFs fluctuate with changes in market conditions.
+The return and principal value of mutual funds and exchange-traded funds (ETFs) fluctuate with changes in market conditions.
 Shares, when sold, may be worth more or less than their original cost.
 The performance of an unmanaged index is not indicative of the performance of any specific security.
 Individuals cannot invest directly in an index.
 Past performance does not guarantee future results.
 Actual results will vary.

 Mutual funds and ETFs are sold by prospectus.
 Please consider the investment objectives, risks, charges, and expenses carefully before investing.
 The prospectus, which contains this and other information about the investment company, can be obtained from your financial professional.
 Be sure to read the prospectus carefully before deciding whether to invest.